w3c/wot/IG-SP/SecurityPrivacyGlossary.md

 #### Transport-bound security
 Security features (e.g. encryption for data confidentiality) that are provided as part of transport.
 Transport-bound security mechanisms (e.g. SSL/TLS or DTLS, IPSec) protect data in transit between the endpoints implementing the security protocol – in a transient fashion and independent from the content of the transferred data
 #### Transport Layer Security (TLS)
 An IETF standard protocol providing transport-bound security (data authentication and confidentiality, entity authentication) for data exchanges over reliable transports (TCP).
-The successor of SSL.
+The successor of the SSL protocol.
 #### Unconditionally trusted third party (Handbook of Applied Cryptography)
 A TTP is said to be unconditionally trusted if it is trusted on all matters.
 #### Verifier (NIST SP 800-63)